kamilazdybal/kamilazdybal.github.io/_posts/2025-10-17-inspect-your-DQN-training.md

 If you're now starting to learn reinforcement learning, you will likely be terrified at the observation that the mean-squared-error loss for the Q-values is really noisy even if the RL training seems to be performing quite well policy-wise!
 Well, let's discuss the reasons for this!

+## The orchestration of hyper-parameters

+There's also the question: How much training is too much training?
+This is where training RL becomes a bit of an art!
+This small 6-by-4 grid world is a very simple task and I was expecting the RL agent not needing too many trials to learn.
+500 episodes with 20 steps in the environment per episode was more than enough to learn the perfect policy.
+A more complicated task would require more training time.